EvanBartel/Electronics-club-Meeting-4-26-2023/README.md

 ### Using the Bluetooth LED Control Project

 1. Pair your computer or smartphone with the ESP32 board.
-The device name will be "ESP32_LED_Control" (or whatever you set it to).
+The device name will be "ESP32_LED_Control" (or whatever you set it to) Needs to be android or Laptop.
+   -If using a laptop download and use putty 'https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html'
 2. Use a Bluetooth serial monitor app or software to connect to the ESP32. (either from your phone or laptop)
 3. Send the following commands to control the built-in LED:
    - `ON`: Turn the LED on.